 If you are traveling outside the U.S., you will need the following documents in order to re-enter.
 Check each item in the list below for more detailed information.
 Please note:

 - You should carefully review your documents before leaving the U.S. to ensure they are valid and that you are carrying them with you.
 If you forgot your document or you left the U.S. without getting your I-20 signed, you will receive a Form I-515A (see Valid Re-Entry Signature below) and need to contact ISSS to get a new or signed I-20.

-If you have dependents, they are allowed to travel with or without you.
-Learn more about what documents they should carry.
+- If you have dependents, they are allowed to travel with or without you.
+They will need to bring certain documentation when traveling.

 If your passport is expired or close to expiring, you should renew it before you travel.
 Your passport must be be valid for at least six months into the future.
 Contact your home country’s embassy in the U.S. for information on renewal.